ragmats/test/index.markdown

 **Video demo:**

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=qhYY0cqv-ig&ab_channel=StevenCoy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qhYY0cqv-ig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Oopsie (2021) - Anti-Fertility Calculator

 <a target="_blank" rel="noopener noreferrer" href="https://oopsie.ragmats.com/"><img style="padding: 10px; border: 0px;" src="https://oopsie.pythonanywhere.com/static/images/oopsie_logo.svg" alt="Oopsie Logo" width="100%"/></a>

 Oopsie is a web-based anti-fertility application that celebrates the wonderful, life-altering event of not getting pregnant.
-It was built with Python, Flask, and JavaScript.
+It was built with Flask/Python, and JavaScript.
 In this project, I learned how to set up a backend in Flask and deliver the user calculations based on their input and data from a database.
 I also learned how to work with classes for cleaner code, timezone localization, and managing user sessions.

 **Features Include:**

+- A main page that gives the user their "oopsie" chance as a percentage based on their method inputs.
+- Responsive design using CSS media queries.
+- A "permanent" session for a persistent user experience.
+- Timezone localization.
+- A calendar view that displays the current, last, and next week of oopsie chances.
+- A JavaScript similation/mini-game.

-- **View this project:** [oopsie.ragmats.com](https://oopsie.ragmats.com/){:target="\_blank"}{:rel="noopener noreferrer"}
+- **View this project in action:** [oopsie.ragmats.com](https://oopsie.ragmats.com/){:target="\_blank"}{:rel="noopener noreferrer"}

+**Video demo:**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/flOwjttW78A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>